 If you like this section of the balcony, make sure you check back for the full reveal along with the tutorials for making everything you see here.
 To make sure you don’t miss it, enter your email in the subscribe box along the sidebar, and you will get an email each time I upload a new post.
 Also follow me on social media using the buttons below, and you’ll never miss a thing!
 Follow me on Pinterest for some great DIY and home decor ideas.

 The post on the entire porch makeover is available!
 Here it is.
 I hope that you will check it out as it has all of the tutorials for the DIYs that I created for the revamp!
 I made the two wreaths you see above, a spiral deco mesh wreath, the outdoor thermometer, a side table, and a few signs for the table.
-The rug that you see used I scored from Michael’s for $7!!
+The rug that you see was scored from Michael’s for $7!!
 It was $40.
-Boy I love a good bargain!
+Gotta love a good bargain!